lucrae/texlite/docs/guide.md

 The following are document setup tags with no parameters (e.g.: simply using `:nopagenumbers:` removes page numbers):

 - `:nopagenumbers:`.
 Removes page numbers.
+- `:twocolumn:`.
+Sets the document layout into two columns.

 ### LaTeX commands